AdobeDocs/adobeio-events/intro/webhooks_intro.md

 `Adobe I/O Events` will keep on retrying delivery to your webhook for **24 hours** using exponential and fixed backoff strategies.
 The first retry is attempted after 1 minute and the period between retries doubles after each attempt (second retry is after 2m, etc.), but is at most 15 minutes.

 If an event isn't delivered after 2 hours of retries, `Adobe I/O Events` marks the webhook as **Unstable**, but still keeps on attempting delivery.
-This gives sufficient time to fix whatever problems your are facing and avoid your webhook from getting marked as Disabled.
+This gives you sufficient time to restore your webhook, and avoid it from getting marked as Disabled.

 If all retry attempts get exhausted and the event still isn't delivered (webhook not responding or responding with a non `2XX` response), `Adobe I/O Events` drops the events, marks the webhook as **Disabled**, and stops sending any further events.